wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 ## Download Talos RPI image

 Skip to <a href="#DownloadImager">DownloadImager</a> unless you want to install Talos:

+Steps in this section can be performed by a script.

 1. Make or navigate to a folder so you can easily tell what is downloaded: